SE3354/ContactManager-Team4/README.md

 ===============

 To add a contact:
-1. Fill in the "First Name" and "Last Name" text fields/n
+1. Fill in the "First Name" and "Last Name" text fields
 2. Add a phone number in the  "primary phone number" field (there is a secondary number field if needed.)
 3. Press the  "save contact" button to add the contact into the list view